prateekrai123/Competitive-coding/README.md

 # Java
-This is for my java projects.
+This is for my java codes.